Laboratory Thermometer: Diagram, Range, and Functions Explained

 Laboratory Thermometer Diagram

 Laboratory thermometers measure the temperature of substances in lab settings, not the human body.
 They help regulate temperature for experiments or controlled environments.
+After measuring the temperature of the solution with the lab thermometer, the solution is heated or cooled for the experiment accordingly.
 These thermometers determine melting, boiling, and freezing points and monitor sample or equipment temperatures.

 A basic lab thermometer has a glass tube with a bulb containing mercury or alcohol.
 This liquid must be visible, expand uniformly, and have a low freezing point for accuracy.
 Lab thermometers ensure speed, precision, and safety in experiments.